jongio/hello-ai/README.md

 1. Create a new Codespace.
 1. Open in VS Code Desktop (via File menu).

-#### Login
-1. Run `azd auth login`
-1. AZ Login `az login --scope https://graph.microsoft.com/.default`
-   1. AZ login from within **Codespaces on Web** (due to this issue: https://github.com/Azure/azure-cli/issues/20315)
-      - Login.
-It will fail.
-Copy the "localhost" URL from the failed redirect.
-      - In Codespaces, open a new terminal.
-      - Run `curl {the url you copied earlier}`
-      - Close that terminal.
-      - Go back to other terminal where you ran `az login`
-      - It should show you your subscriptions.
-      - Continue to next step
-1. Run `az account set -n {sub}` to set right subscription.

 #### Provision
 1. Run `azd up` to provision only the Azure AI service.
 Choose "east us 2" region.